Key contractual terms

 You have certain rights in relation to your information: If you have given us consent to use your information you can withdraw that consent at any time - just contact us by one of the available means.
 You can also ask to access the personal data we hold about you, as well as requesting we correct mistakes, restrict or stop processing or delete it.
 You have a right to complain to the ICO.
-For full details please see the section on “Your rights” in the document with the heading “Using your personal information” (provided with your Terms and Conditions) or at npower.com/terms (as applicable).
+For full details please see the section on “Your rights” in the document with the heading “Using your personal information” (provided with your terms and conditions).

 Green Deal charges